 Broadly, there are two popular regimes of MPC protocols.
-One uses Yao garbled circuits (GC) [106].
-In GC, the circuit garbler generates the garbled circuit and gives it to the other party who evaluates it.
+One regime uses Yao-style garbled circuits (GC) [95].
+In GC, one party called the circuit garbler generates the garbled circuit and gives it to the other party who evaluates it.
 The circuit evaluator obtains the other party's inputs using oblivious transfer (OT) before evaluating the circuit, and the rest of the evaluation is non-interactive.
-The circuit evaluator then Gokulnath M. Pillai, Ajith Suresh, Eikansh Gupta, Vinod Ganapathy, Arpita Patra reveals the values at the output gate to the other party.
+The circuit evaluator then reveals the values at the output gate to the other party.
 In GC, fresh circuits must be used each time the computation is run.

-A second regime uses secret-sharing, as exemplified by the GMW protocol [51].
+A second regime uses secret-sharing, as exemplified by the GMW protocol [46].
 In this regime, both parties participate in the evaluation of the circuit.
 Each party holds its share of the value of a wire.
 During circuit evaluation both parties interact via a series of OT steps to exchange their wire shares to execute a gate in the circuit.
 There is an extensive body of research in both regimes to optimize circuit evaluation, reduce the number of OT rounds, and to enable support for integer and floating point arithmetic and Boolean operations.
-Although our PD-MPC prototype is based on secret-sharing, this section discusses considerations for both regimes (Appendix A1 discusses a GC-based implementation of PD-MPC).
+Although our PD-MPC prototype is based on secret-sharing, this section discusses considerations for both regimes (Section §3.5 discusses a GC-based implementation of PD-MPC).
 While garbling schemes aim to minimize interactive communication, the circuit produced by the circuit garbler is often quite large (we quantify this later in the section) and a fresh circuit must be provided to the circuit evaluator each time the circuit is evaluated.
 In contrast, secret-sharing based approaches minimize upfront network communication but require multiple interactions among the parties during the course of computation.